ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 To create guardian-based duplicates, each duplicated simulant will be included in the final dataset twice, once at their address of residence and once at their guardian's address.
-If a simulant has more than 1 guardian living at a different address, only duplicate them once, for a maximum of 2 occurences in the end dataset.
+If a simulant has more than 1 guardian living at a different address, only duplicate them once, for a maximum of 2 occurrences in the end dataset.
 Select the guardian at random.

 .. note::